christurgeon/ConfiNet/README.md

 sudo apt install docker.io
 ```

 You might run into issues with connecting to the Docker daemon.
-You must alter permissionsand start the service.
+You must alter permissions and start the service.
 ```
 sudo groupadd docker
 sudo usermod -aG docker $(whoami)